18F/identity-oidc-java-spring-boot-xml/README.md

 # OpenID Connect Client for Spring Boot

-This example application demonstrates how to configure an OpenID Connect client for Spring Boot to connect to the [login.gov](https://login.gov/) identity service.
+This example application demonstrates how to configure an OpenID Connect client for Spring Boot with an XML-namespace configuration to connect to the [login.gov](https://login.gov/) identity service.

 ## Quick Start